 - The term "flappy paddle gearbox" was invented by Top Gear.

-- More Popular Replacement: After season one concluded, presenter Jason Dawe left the program and was replaced by James May.
+- More Popular Replacement: After season one concluded, presenter Jason Dawe left the programme and was replaced by James May.
 In part due to his longer tenure on the show and dynamic with Jeremy and Richard, James became immensely more popular than Dawe to the point where many people forget or never knew about Dawe's presence on the show at all.

 - Periphery Demographic: Although this is a show for the petrolhead, many people who watch it know fuck all about cars: they're in it for the hilarity.
 At least one such person was shocked to learn that Top Gear is actually a legitimate car show, not a parody.

-- Replacement Scrappy: Chris Evans has not been well-received, being the target of a never-ending barrage of criticism from the moment rumors about his potential selection started to come up; come the actual show, and not a single episode would go by without droves of people criticizing his presentation style, in particular his extremely enthusiastic behavior.
+- Replacement Scrappy: Chris Evans (no, not that one) has not been well-received, being the target of a never-ending barrage of criticism from the moment rumors about his potential selection started to come up; come the actual show, and not a single episode would go by without droves of people criticizing his presentation style, in particular his extremely enthusiastic behaviuor.
 On the other hand, Matt Le Blanc was very well received with critics and viewers noting that he simply slipped into the presenting role as if he'd been doing it his entire life.
 Evans didn't last long with the show, announcing his departure in July 2016.

 - Several of the challenges have involved eating dubious items, like roadkill, snake or a BBC (beef, bovril and cinderblock) smoothie (a.k.a. the Bloody Awful, as James appropriately dubbed it).